wp-plugins/facebook-button-plugin/readme.txt

 * Ability to install Facebook Button icon with a link to the account page, including settings adjustment functionality via WordPress admin panel.

 == Upgrade Notice ==

+= V2.42 =
+We added buttons displaying for the excerpt.
+We updated all functionality for wordpress 4.3.

 = V2.41 =
 Ability to use the current site language for Facebook buttons (Using Multilanguage by BestWebSoft).
 We fixed the 'share' button displaying bug (when the shortcode is used).